The Third Reich Series: Release overview

 Each volume in the series was 192 pages in length, heavily illustrated and with pictorial essays on specific topics within the volume.
 Each book was executed in faux black leatherette with silver and red text imprints, and featured a large glued-on picture on its front.
 The books were issued without a dust jacket.
 Each volume came additionally with a bookmark/map key insert explaining the military symbology used on the maps as featured in the series.

-The overall Editor-in-Chief for the series was the renowned military historian Col. John R. Elting, already a regular contributing editor on Time Life's prior World War II (the de facto progenitor series for The Third Reich publication) and The Civil War series.
+The overall Editor-in-Chief for the series was the renowned military historian Col. John R. Elting, who was already a regular contributing editor on Time Life's prior World War II (the de facto progenitor series for The Third Reich publication) and The Civil War series.
 The second-most prolific series contributor concerned American military historian Charles Victor Pennington von Luttichau, who was singularly well suited to serve as such as he had been a participant on the German side in several of the campaigns covered in the series as a Luftwaffe antiaircraft officer during the war; shortly before the outbreak of war his American mother managed to evade Nazi Germany, but her son was not able to, resulting in that he became drafted by the Wehrmacht.

 The technical hardware illustrations were done by John Batchelor, a renowned British technical illustrator of the era.